 Touch Base: Center for the Deafblind is a nonprofit organization created to benefit deafblind people after they graduate from school.
 Currently, Touch Base is located in Houston, Texas.
 It is a small organization with a board consisting of parents of deafblind children, experienced staff from the Texas School for the Blind and Visually Impaired, and other dedicated professionals.
-The purpose of this organization is to provide deafblind men and women with a day habilitation facility where they can particpate in organized, meaningful, and purposeful activities.
+The purpose of this organization is to provide deafblind men and women with a day habilitation facility where they can participate in organized, meaningful, and purposeful activities.
 They employ many strategies that align with the practice of Active Learning.
-Be sure to visit their photo gallery.

 This website is a great place to learn more about typical child development and to see what skills and behaviors sensorimotor and pre-operational level learners display.

 Kid Sense website chart of gross motor skills from birth thru 6 years of age.